anusharao-7/priority-ai/README.md

 ## What does it do? 🤔

-- **Dashboard**: See all your features and metrics at a glance with activity feed
+- **📊 Dashboard**: See all your features and metrics at a glance with activity feed
-- **Feature Management**: Add, edit, delete features with filtering and sorting
+- **📝 Feature Management**: Add, edit, delete features with filtering and sorting
-- **Priority Matrix**: Drag features around a 2x2 matrix (Impact vs Effort) - satisfying AF
+- **🎲 Priority Matrix**: Drag features around a 2x2 matrix (Impact vs Effort) - satisfying AF
-- **Smart Prioritization**: AI-powered algorithm that combines sentiment + usage + impact data
+- **🧠 Smart Prioritization**: AI-powered algorithm that combines 6 different metrics
-- **Feedback System**: People can leave feedback and get real-time sentiment analysis
+- **😊 Feedback System**: People can leave feedback and get real-time sentiment analysis
-- **Analytics**: Usage trends, sentiment tracking, and performance metrics
+- **📈 Analytics**: Usage trends, sentiment tracking, and performance metrics
-- **Sentiment Analysis**: Built my own keyword-based analyzer (surprisingly effective!)
-- **Usage Tracking**: Monitor feature adoption and growth trends
+- **🎯 Export & Demo**: Export data in multiple formats + interactive demo tour
+- **⚡ Real-time Everything**: Instant sentiment analysis, live algorithm adjustments
+- **📱 Responsive Design**: Works perfectly on mobile, tablet, and desktop

 ## Tech Stack 💻